amasses/capistrano-aws-hosts/README.md

 This depends on EC2 hosts being tagged with the Role tag (e.g. Role=Dashboard)

+This plugin is for Capistrano 3 - sorry, no love for version 2...

 ## Installation

 Add this line to your application's Gemfile: